shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

 8-class_to_json - Code to get the dictionary description with simple data structure for JSON serialization of an object 9-student - Code to define a student class
-10-student - Code to define a student class and public method
+10-student - Code to define a student class and public method 11-student - Code to replace all attributes to student class